Skip to main content Skip to main navigation Skip to search

 The department will contact individual import permit holders shortly to advise them on ongoing arrangements for their import permits.

-For goods that are currently in transit to Australia
+For goods (other than Halloumi style cheese) that are currently in transit to Australia

 Any goods in transit will be held and assessed on a case-by-case basis.
 Generally, product manufactured prior to the 8 November 2025 may be released from biosecurity control if suitable evidence can be supplied to biosecurity officers.